 For further information on how to complete a risk assessment and examples of completed risk assessments please follow this link to the Health and Safety Executive website.

-For further information, please contact the Health and Safety Service, Public Safety and Regulation, City of Newcastle upon Tyne, Civic Centre, Newcastle upon Tyne, NE1 8QH.
+For further information, please contact the Health and Safety Service, Public Safety, Regulation and Development, City of Newcastle upon Tyne, Civic Centre, Newcastle upon Tyne, NE1 8QH.

 Phone: 0191 2116102